 - Check the zoning, nobody likes surprises.
 Too often homeowners are horrified to learn that their tranquil neighborhood is being invaded by multi-family housing, a big commercial business, or a 24-hour convenience store.
 Before you put a bid on a house, go to the town hall, city hall, or county register of records and find out the zoning of all contiguous properties.

-Looking at a bunch of houses in Waltham, MA?
-With digital photography making it easy and inexpensive to record images, be sure to take a digital camera along, first taking a picture of the listing sheet so you can remember which pictures go with which home, and then key elements of each home.
+Looking at a bunch of houses to buy in Waltham, MA?
+With digital photography making it easy and inexpensive to record images, be sure to take a digital camera along, first taking a picture of the listing sheet so you can remember which pictures go with which home, and the key elements of each home.

 Also, make a checklist before you visit the first house so that you can keep each of them straight.
 Here is a list of items you’ll want to include (rank each as either excellent, good, fair, needs repair soon, needs repair now).

 - Floors (rate by each level of home)